digital-land/local-plans-timetable/README.md

 ### `npm run build:cdn`

-Builds the visualisation component for the CDN to the `dist` folder.
+Builds the visualisation component for the CDN to the `dist-cdn` folder.

 ## Expanding the ESLint configuration